MED263-WI23/MED263_Intro/Step1_R_and_Rstudio_install.md

 ```
 to exit R and go back to your terminal

-Working in a terminal-like application would be pretty annoying, so we want Rstudio to make it as easy as possible.
+Working in a terminal-like application would be pretty annoying, so we want Rstudio to make using R easier.

 ### Install Rstudio